evoluteur/structured-filter/README.md

 ### Fields

-Each field is defined by:
+Each field must have an ID, a type and a label.

-- id - unique field id.
+- id - unique identifier for the field.
 - label - displayed field name.
-- type - field type: text, number, boolean, date, time, or lov (list of values or enum).
+- type - data type.
+Possible types of field: text, number, boolean, date, time, list.

 Example: